badfun/custom-post-type-auto-menu/README.md

 3. What about categories and pages?
 There are other available solutions for that, but if there is demand I could incorporate it in future releases.

+4. Can I add existing custom post type posts to the menu?
+Some users have many existing cpt's and want to change them to a new menu.
+This can be done by selecting all your custom post types and setting them to 'draft' status, then back to 'publish'.
+The plugin will detect them as new, and they will be added.

 ## Known Issues